johnjohn2410/UTRGV-CS-CONFIDENCE/README.md

 bash
 Copy code
 npm run dev
-Open http://localhost:3000 in your browser to view the site.
+Open http://localhost:3000 in your browser to view the site. 🎉

-You can start editing the project by modifying files in the src directory, such as app/page.tsx.
-The Next.js development server supports hot reloading, so changes will automatically reflect in the browser.

-Usage
+🔍 Usage
-The website contains a navigation menu with links to the Homepage, Resources, Student Stories, FAQ, and Contact Us sections.
-Each section offers content designed to support students in building confidence and overcoming imposter syndrome.
+Navigate the site to discover:

+Home: Introduction and overview of site goals.
+Resources: Carefully curated content to boost confidence and provide valuable insights.
+Student Stories: Real stories to relate to, inspire, and motivate.
+FAQ: Answers to common questions and strategies.
+Contact Us: Access to university support services.
+Explore each section and grow your confidence! 💡✨

-Deployment
+🌐 Deployment
-This project is deployed on Vercel.
-Each time you push changes to the main branch, Vercel will automatically redeploy the latest version.
+This project is continuously deployed on Vercel, meaning any changes pushed to the main branch will automatically update the live site!
+Here’s a quick guide to deploy it yourself:

-To manually deploy:

-Connect your GitHub repository to Vercel.
+Connect your GitHub repo to Vercel.
-Click Deploy in the Vercel dashboard.
-For more information, check the Next.js deployment documentation.
+Go to your project’s Vercel dashboard and select Deploy.
+Your site will be live on a unique URL like https://your-project.vercel.app.
+🔗 Deployment Documentation

-Learn More
+📚 Learn More
-To learn more about Next.js, take a look at the following resources:

-Next.js Documentation - learn about Next.js features and API.
-Learn Next.js - an interactive Next.js tutorial.
+Want to dive deeper?
+Check out these resources:

+Next.js Documentation: Comprehensive guide and API documentation.
+Tailwind CSS Docs: Learn how to create beautiful layouts.
+Vercel: Hosting and deployment for your Next.js apps.
-License
+📄 License
 This project is licensed under the MIT License.
+Enjoy creating and sharing!

+🎓 Made with ❤️ for UTRGV students.
+Remember, confidence is a skill you build step-by-step.
+Believe in yourself and keep pushing forward! 🎉